 because no coins are needed for constructing the sum 0.
-In addition, it's a good idea to define
+In addition, it is convenient to define

-$$f(x) = \infty$$ , jos $x < 0$.
+$$f(x) = \infty$$ if $x < 0$ .

-This means that an infinite number of coins is needed to create a negative sum of money.
+This means that an infinite number of coins is needed for forming a negative sum of money.
 This prevents the situation that the recursive function would form a solution where the initial sum of money is negative.